-- For MPC interpolation regions (see MPC conditions on page 41) the offset vectors are exported to verify the result of the automatic interpolation. - For spotweld connections the generated weld base vectors are issued (see Fig. 55). - VisPER can be used to check distributed loads (even those with a function dependent on geometric position). - Element temperature loads and distributed nodal temperature loads can be exported as temperature result for visualization. - Initial strains are available for postprocessing. - For contact modeling a number of entities are available for verification like contact definition, contact geometry, contact coordinate system, initial contact status, initial gap width (see Fig. 63). - For the pretension of bolts an additional number of description entities can be postprocessed like pretension definition, pretension coordinate system, pretension thread vectors (flank normal, downhill and pitch direction).

-- For heat transfer analyses with heat exchange by radiation the radiating surface can be coarsened automatically.
-The element mesh of the coarsened surface can be exported for checking. - In fluid-structure coupled analysis the interface elements and their orientation can be checked. - In optimization applications the use of design elements can be checked by VisPER (see pages 28 and 29.
+- VisPER can be used to check distributed loads (even those with a function dependent on geometric position). - Element temperature loads and distributed nodal temperature loads can be exported as temperature result for visualization. - Initial strains are available for postprocessing. - For contact modeling a number of entities are available for verification like contact definition, contact geometry, contact coordinate system, initial contact status, initial gap width (see Fig. 85). - For the pretension of bolts an additional number of description entities can be postprocessed like pretension definition, pretension coordinate system, pretension thread vectors (flank normal, downhill and pitch direction). - For heat transfer analyses with heat exchange by radiation the radiating surface can be coarsened automatically.
+The element mesh of the coarsened surface can be exported for checking. - In fluid-structure coupled analysis the interface elements and their orientation can be checked. - In optimization applications the use of design elements can be checked by VisPER (see pages 38 and 39).
 Besides, the assignment of finite elements to design elements can also be checked.